The Complete Guide to Gearbox Oil Analysis for Maximum Performance

 1. Viscosity Test

 Viscosity is the cornerstone of oil performance.
 This test measures whether the oil retains its proper flow characteristics under operating conditions.
-Too high a viscosity can increase internal friction and temperature, while too low a viscosity can compromise lubrication, leading to the wear of machine components.
+Too high viscosity can increase internal friction and temperature, while too low viscosity can compromise lubrication, leading to the premature wear of machine components.
 Maintaining the right viscosity ensures smooth gear operation and optimal performance.

 2. Water Contamination Test